SIMOLANT 09/2024

 Sliders panel

-Sliders can be moved by a mouse or (when the mouse pointer is over) by arrows (ctrl-arrows for fine moves).
-Instead of mouse, Tab, Shift-Tab, Enter, etc., work as usual.
+Sliders can be moved by a mouse or (when the mouse pointer is over) finely by arrows.

 Walls